Lofare/Lofare/README.md

 - 👋 Hi, I’m @Lofare
 - 👀 I’m interested in progamming/gaming
 - 🌱 I’m currently learning a Bachelor of Information Technology at Griffith University
-- 📫 How to reach me Lofare#0473
+- 📫 How to reach me discord: Lofare#0473

 <!---
 Lofare/Lofare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.